Follow TV Tropes

 Despite often catering to the new and upcoming Trainers, the Pokémon League also concentrates on the cutting edge of training, from learning new techniques to the intricacies of item and EV distribution.
 The Elite Four is the League's way of creating a semicompetitive research area for new discoveries to be made about Pokémon combat and tactics.

 edited 27th Nov '10 9:15:39 PM by Magus

-Better than a cross.I think were implying Correlation predicates causation.
+I think were implying Correlation predicates causation.
 Now if you have a Pokémon related disaster, who do you get?
 The best trainer.
 And if you need a pro-sports star who do you get?
 The best trainer.
-Lance was acting as a member of the G-men not the league. * Is it too hard to assume that the League is a pro-sports association filled up mostly with superheroes?
+Lance was acting as a member of the G-men not the league. * In fact in the games he doesn't even bring up league business while fighting the Rocket Gyarados guys Is it too hard to assume that the League is a pro-sports association filled up mostly with superheroes?
 (It'd make sense, with all the training their mons get they must be pretty hardcore.)
 And I'm sorry Locker, I didn't men to offend I just forgot your name and since I was typing that on a cellphone there was no way to go back and check without deleting my message.
 [Embarrassed] So far I think we can synthesize three fields

 edited 22nd Nov '10 11:10:15 PM by Chronix

-Better than a cross.The League was probably a Federalization of several local Pokemon battle customs into one manageable group; akin to the formation of the NFL, NBA and MLB.
+The League was probably a Federalization of several local Pokemon battle customs into one manageable group; akin to the formation of the NFL, NBA and MLB.
 Now a question is, is it one (Inter)national League with various branches or several unrelated branches that share a similar function?

 edited 23rd Nov '10 12:14:39 AM by Chronix

 ^^That seems pretty good.
 I do have some things to add about your article, though:

-Better than a cross.The e4 article aint up.
+The e4 article aint up.